Serious Programming Courses

 - we will do a lot of typing - see if you can practice fast typing

 The course is a 10-hour course.
-Depending on the period it can be taught in 2 hour segments for 5 days or it can be a weekend intensive course.
+These days it is always taught as a weekend intensive course.

 I have written a detailed Teacher's Manual which you can find in my documents page which gives a detailed outline of what will be studied in each segment of the course.